internetarchive/arch/README.md

 How to cite the ARCH in your research:

-> Holzmann, Helge, **Ruest, Nick**, Bailey, Jefferson, Dempsey, Alex, Fritz, Samantha, Lee, Peggy, and Milligan, Ian.
+> Holzmann, Helge, Ruest, Nick, Bailey, Jefferson, Dempsey, Alex, Fritz, Samantha, Lee, Peggy, and Milligan, Ian.
 ABCDEF - The 6 key features behind scalable, multi-tenant web archive processing with ARCH: Archive, Big Data, Concurrent, Distributed, Efficient, Flexible.
 Proceedings of the 2022 IEEE/ACM Joint Conference on Digital Libraries (JCDL 2022), Cologne, Germany.

 Your citations help to further the recognition of using open-source tools for scientific inquiry, assists in growing the web archiving community, and acknowledges the efforts of contributors to this project.